stdtabs/stdtabs.github.io/index.md

 ## Read, edit and render the entire tab

-- Read, update, write and convert GuitarPro files
+- Read, update, write and convert GuitarPro/MIDI files
 - Access metadata and data
-- Dump data with various formats (JSON, XML, YAML, text, PHP array, serialized)
+- Dump data into JSON, XML, YAML and other formats
-- Render a song in VexTab notation
+- Render a song in VexTab notation (Web)

 ------------------------------------------------------------------------